 As a thriving community for the arts, the Roanoke Valley in Virginia's Blue Ridge is full of unique pieces and displays of art throughout the region.

-Visitors can also take in many striking sculptures such as the Martin Luther King Jr. Statue on Henry Street, bike rack in the Historic Grandin Village, dog statue at the Grandin Village Fire Station, or the LOVE artwork along the David R. & Susan S. Goode Railwalk.
+Visitors can also take in many striking sculptures such as the Martin Luther King Jr. Statue on Henry Street, dog statue at the Grandin Village Fire Station, or the LOVE artwork near the Amtrak platform in Downtown Roanoke.

 See more great art by following the Art by Bike route throughout the area.